-We’ve put together a list of the most idyllic hot spots so you can arrange your Med fly cruise with MSC Cruises to take in all the highlights of this wondrously diverse area.
+We’ve put together a list of the most idyllic hot spots so you can take in all the highlights of this wondrously diverse area.
 You may choose to cruise, go by yacht, or fly directing to these locations.

 The island of Corsica is a great choice for cruise passengers, with its clean beaches, palm tree-lined boulevards and temperatures of 30C+ during the summer months.